obsidianmd/obsidian-help/en/Obsidian Web Clipper/Introduction to Obsidian Web Clipper.md

 ## Install Web Clipper

-Install the Obsidian Web Clipper extension by downloading it from the official directory for your browser:
+Get the Obsidian Web Clipper extension from the official directory for your browser:

 - [Chrome Web Store](https://chromewebstore.google.com/detail/obsidian-web-clipper/cnjifjpddelmedmihgijeibhnjfabmlf)
 	- For Chrome, Brave, Edge, Arc, Orion, and other Chromium-based browsers.